axelerant-mautic/mautic-retail-marketing-automation-plugin/README.md

 Installation
 ------------

-1. Add `CustomObjectsBundle` in `plugins` directory if not present.
-2. Add `RetailMarketingBundle` in `plugins` directory.
+1. Add `RetailMarketingBundle` in `plugins` directory.
-3. Go to `Plugins` page
+2. Go to `Plugins` page
-4. Click on `Install/Upgrade Plugins` button, and install `RetailMarketingBundle` plugin.
+3. Click on `Install/Upgrade Plugins` button, and install `RetailMarketingBundle` plugin.

 If you have shell access then execute `php bin\console mautic:plugins:reload` to install the plugin.